Secularization (church property): Ecclesiastical confiscations of Mendizábal in Spain

-The Ecclesiastical confiscations of Mendizábal: Spanish (desamortización eclesiástica de Mendizábal).
-This is referred to as la Desamortización in colloquial Spanish.

-The confiscations refer to a February 1836 decree for the Desamortización declared by Juan Álvarez Mendizábal.
+The Ecclesiastical confiscations of Mendizábal refer to a February 1836 decree for the Desamortización declared by Juan Álvarez Mendizábal.
 He was prime minister at the time of the release of the decree.

 The Spanish government confiscated the property because they felt that the property was underused by the monasteries.
 The government saw this land as a perfect opportunity to gain wealth and increase the holdings of the nobility.
 The churches were not compensated for their property and were taken.
 Many middlemen were involved in the acquisition of the properties because the church excommunicated the auctioneers and buyers.
 In order for the transaction to go through to obtain the property, they had to use a third-party individual.

 The confiscations took place at the same time as the First Carlist War, of which there were three.
 The Carlist Wars were a series of civil wars in the 19th century involving Liberal-Republican factions who wanted a secular and modern government.
 In contrast, the traditional Carlist faction wanted to preserve ancient traditions and royalty.

-Josephinism in Austria: as part of his enlightened absolutism, Joseph II, Holy Roman Emperor seized several monasteries before the French Revolution, leaving only 388 of the 915 monasteries (of which 762 were male institutions and 153 female ones) existing in Austria in 1780.
+Josephinism in Austria

 Josephinism in Austria refers to the actions of Joseph II, Holy Roman Emperor, and the transformation of the Catholic Church as subservient to the monarchy.
 Enlightened absolutism was a concept that spread across Continental Europe, separating church and state and putting the authority of the state out of the hands of the church.
 Several monasteries were seized before the French Revolution.

 The French Revolution brought about a period of extremity and conflict among traditional royalists, and enlightened liberals.
 Joseph II had a strong aversion for monasteries that he viewed as not contributing positively to society, although he was a Catholic.
 Upwards of 500 out of 1,188 monasteries in Austria were taken, and 60 million florins were taken by the state.
 1700 new parishes and welfare institutions were created from this wealth and property.

-German mediatization (German: deutsche Mediatisierung): incorporation of ecclesiastical principalities and territories of the former Holy Roman Empire into larger secular territorial states.
+German mediatization

 German mediatization refers to the restructuring of German territory between 1802 and 1814 of the former Holy Roman Emperor into 39 German states, from the original 300 states and principalities.
 Many properties and buildings owned by the Church were confiscated and reallocated through this process.
 Monasteries, land, property titles, and authority were stripped from the princes and religious leaders of these German states.